Abdeljalil-Bouchfar/CPP-Modules/README.md

 }
 ```

 In this example, the `Animal` class provides a virtual function `speak()`, which is overridden by the `Dog`and `Cat` classes.
 When `speak()` is called on an object of type `Animal`, the implementation provided bythe `Animal` class is used.
-However, when `speak()` is called on an object of type `Dog` or `Cat`, theimplementation provided by the derived class is used instead.
+However, when `speak()` is called on an object of type `Dog` or `Cat`, the implementation provided by the derived class is used instead.

-It's worth noting that virtual functions can also be declared as pure virtual functions by specifying `= 0`after the function declaration.

 ## Abstract class
-An abstract class is a class that cannot be instantiated on its own and is designed to be used as a baseclass.
+An abstract class is a class that cannot be instantiated on its own and is designed to be used as a base class.
 It is an incomplete class that contains at least one pure virtual function.
-A pure virtual functionis a virtual function that has no implementation in the base class and is intended to be overridden byderived classes.
+A pure virtual functionis a virtual function that has no implementation in the base class and is intended to be overridden by derived classes.

 The purpose of an abstract class is to provide an interface for derived classes to follow.
-It defines a setof functions that derived classes must implement in order to be considered a concrete implementation of theabstract class.
-By providing an interface for derived classes, an abstract class can be used as a templatefor a family of related classes, providing a common base for all of them.
+It defines a set of functions that derived classes must implement in order to be considered a concrete implementation of the abstract class.
+By providing an interface for derived classes, an abstract class can be used as a template for a family of related classes, providing a common base for all of them.

 An example of an abstract class: